 Oral Flea Medications

-Veterinarians often recommend chewable tablets or pills that kill fleas quickly and offer reliable monthly protection.
-These are especially effective for pets that swim or require frequent baths.
+Veterinarians often recommend chewable tablets or pills that kill fleas quickly and provide reliable monthly protection.
+These are especially helpful for pets that swim or need frequent baths.

 Flea Collars